shodan8192/sophgo-sg200x-debian/README.md

 ### USB Gadget Support
-by default, a rndis interface is started on the USB port, and the IP address is 10.42.0.1 - It also starts a DHCP Server on that interface, so your PC should automatically get an IP address in the 10.42.0.x range
+by default, a rndis interface is started on the USB port, and the IP address is 10.x.y.1 - It also starts a DHCP Server on that interface, so your PC should automatically get an IP address in the 10.x.y.z range

 To Disable the rndis interface, you can run the following command:
 ```
-systemctl disable usb-gadget-rndis
+rm /boot/usb.rndis
 ```

 There is also a option to start a serial port (ACM) interface instead of the rndis interface, to do this, you can run the following command:
 ```
-systemctl disable usb-gadget-rndis
+rm /boot/usb.rndis
-systemctl enable usb-gadget-acm
+touch /boot/usb.GS0
 ```

 After executing these commands, you need to reboot.